Save Babbinswood Farm

 Purchase your community shares today and become a steward of the land

-• Each share is £50 and you can buy as many as you like up to a maximum of £100,000.
+• Each share is £50 and you can buy as many as you like, up to a maximum of £100,000.

 • Each shareholder is welcome to put themselves forward to be on our Board of Directors – we’d love to hear from you.
+Shareholders elect other shareholders in an organisation run by shareholders: this is a classic co-operative structure.

 • Shares are non-profit-making and withdrawable upon giving notice to the Society (on the proviso that sufficient funds are available to service the withdrawals)